-The cephalic vein is a superficial vein of the upper limb.
+The cephalic vein is a superficial vein of the upper limb and it's one of the two main veins of the arm.
 Its name derives from ‘cephalic’ meaning head, as the vein runs up to the shoulder.
 The superficial venous network is the source of blood for most blood tests, and is the easiest place to access venous blood.
 In this article we will discuss the anatomy and clinical relevance of the cephalic vein.

 The cephalic vein is a superficial vein of the hand, forearm and arm.
 Between the superficial and deep networks of veins, are valves that reduce the likelihood of backflow from the deep venous system.